jcklie/slurmee/README.md

 ## Development

-This package has no external dependencies.
+This package has no external runtime dependencies.
 The tests can be run via

     python3 -m unittest

+To install the dependencies for generating the docs and releasing the package, in a virtual environment, run

+    pip install -e ".[test,dev,doc]"